youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 In the above you'll notice `gpio version: 2.50`.
 If you're using a Rasberry Pi 4, use the instructions given in the Sunfounder [Checking the WiringPi](https://docs.sunfounder.com/projects/raphael-kit/en/latest/check_the_wiringpi_c.html).

+WiringPi is unique in that it includes a command line tool, `gpio`, as shown above, that can be used to manage, control, and query the GPIO board.
+This can be very handy.
+See the [gpio reference](http://wiringpi.com/the-gpio-utility/) for more information on what it can do and how to use it.

 If you're interested in Go development on a Raspberry Pi you'll need to install the development environment onto the Raspberry Pi.
 [Here's a simple source](https://www.jeremymorgan.com/tutorials/raspberry-pi/install-go-raspberry-pi/) that explains how to accomplish this.
 This source is a little dated, but the only significant issue is with the version of Go to install.
 The source shows installing Go __1.14.4.linux-arm64.tar.gz__ and __1.14.4.linuxarmv6l.tar.gz__.
 The current versions are __1.17.1.linux-arm64.tar.gz__ and __1.17.1.linuxarmv6l.tar.gz__.
 For the Raspberry Pi 3B+ the correct choice will be __1.17.1.linuxarmv6l.tar.gz__.
 The other is intended for 64 bit systems like the Raspberry Pi 4 series.
 You can find current ARM versions of Go at the [Golang download site](https://golang.org/dl/).

 For Go development you'll also need the [go-rpio](https://github.com/stianeikeland/go-rpio)[^5] library.